 |Litter size||2-6 puppies at a time|

-The Chiweenie is a very sweet, gentle, intelligent, affectionate, a protective dog with a high energy level.
+The Chiweenie is a lovely, gentle, intelligent, affectionate, and protective dog with a high energy level.
 They are very well behaved but may bond more with one owner like the Chihuahua and tend to listen to that person better than the rest of the family.

 Size, Proportion, Substance

-Size: This will vary depending on whether the Dachshund used in the breeding was a standard or a miniature.
-Standards typically weigh about 24 pounds, and minis generally weigh about 10 pounds.
+Size: The size will vary depending on whether the Dachshund used in the breeding was a standard or a miniature.
+Bars typically weigh about 24 pounds, and minis generally weigh about 10 pounds.

 The head is typically small.
 The face may either have the long thin snout of a Dachshund or a slightly shorter, more domed head like a Chihuahua.

 Muzzle: The Chiweenie has a medium to long muzzle.

 Eyes: The Chiweenie can have a very broad neck with large green, black or brown eyes.